Connected through Games

 Being part of the majority or not, Games Against Loneliness is a place where everyone has a voice.
 We are something much larger than the sum of the parts.
 Even by vote, decisions will be aligned with the greater good and the values of tolerance, respect, and personal freedom.

-To keep the Games Against Loneliness community healthy and safe from harm, we need to establish clearly defined and actionable boundaries.
+To keep the Games Against Loneliness community healthy and safe from harm, we need to establish clearly defined and actionable boundaries based on our values and principles.

-These are not negotiable because they stand directly against our principles and values.
+These are not negotiable because they stand directly against our core values and principles (and often are outright harmful or illegal).

 Games Against Loneliness is not a place for sexual conduct or innuendo, drugs, criminal or illegal activity, violence, and other unlawful activities.
 Please make sure you behave in a way that would make your grandma proud! #ProudGrandmas

 Games Against Loneliness won't tolerate intolerance, discrimination, or hate in any kind of form.
-We won't police your thoughts but toxicity will be treated promptly and decisively.
+We won't police your thoughts but toxicity will be dealt with promptly and decisively.

 Games Against Loneliness is not a place for politics, religion, self-promotion, unrelated activism, or polarizing opinion.
-We maintain neutrality and instead use the energy to ensure everyone has a great time playing games and connecting with each other.
+We maintain neutrality and instead use the energy to ensure everyone has a great time playing games and connecting with each other, feeling less lonely.

 In cases of gross misconduct or unlawful activity we will notify the appropriate services and cooperate with them as required with the law.